acrawford73/scammer/README.md

 ## scammer

-Fills fake credentials for phishing sites gathering login info.
+Fills fake login credentials for phishing sites that try to gather logins.